schwaberdoodles/SonanceWeb/README.md

 Provides an HTML5 interface to the Sonance DAB1 (http://www.soundandvision.com/content/sonance-dab1-distributed-audio-system)

-* Assumes you have a raspberryip, or something running python 2.7, attached via RS232 serial null modem cable to a Sonance DAB1.
+* Assumes you have a raspberry pi, or something running python 2.7, attached via RS232 serial null modem cable to a Sonance DAB1.

 * Uses the sonance serial port and serial protocol to control the DAB1